vidjil/vidjil/doc/server.md

 the tables have been created by Web2py this can be achieved by simply accessing a non-static page.

+!!! warning

-/\!\\ If the database has been initialised from the interface you will likely encounter primary key collisions or duplicated data, so it is best to skip the initialisation altogether.
+    If the database has been initialised from the interface you will likely encounter primary key collisions or duplicated data, so it is best to skip the initialisation altogether.

 Once the tables have been created, the data can be imported as follows: